sbabic/swupdate/doc/source/swupdate.rst

 	);

 Entries in "files" section are managed as single files.
-The attribute "path" and "filesystem" are mandatory.
-Sw-Update copies the file in the path specified after mounting the device.
+The attribute "path" and "filesystem" are mandatory. swupdate copies the file in the path specified after mounting the device.

 ::